Jane Cherrington

 Connect on LinkedIn

-As a full member of the Chartered Institute of Waste Management as well as a Cymru Council Member, she is committed to continuous learning for herself and others, sharing my expertise but also building better relations and networks for fellow waste colleagues as we transform our industry from waste to resource management.
+As a full member of CIWM, as well as a Cymru Council Member, she is committed to continuous learning for herself and others, sharing expertise but also building better relations and networks for fellow waste colleagues as we transform our industry from waste to resource management.

 Huw Irranca-Davies MS